We rated traditional and word-of-mouth immunity boosters, just in time for peak cold and flu season. Here's what works and what's just hype.

 Looks a little nutty, doesn't work

 Not very noticeable, but it may raise some eyebrows if you start to turn purple in your next staff meeting.
 Unfortunately, by the time you react to the sound of a cough or a sneeze, it may be too late to protect yourself.
 Researchers from MIT found that droplets from coughs and sneezes can travel up to 200 times farther than previously thought—and it all happens in a fraction of a second.
-(P.S.
-You're already covered in germs.)
+(BTW, you're already covered in germs.)

 Placing Hand Sanitizer Strategically Around the Home/Office So Other People Use It